kbairak/outbox/README.md

 - `binding_key`: The binding key pattern to match messages against
 - `callback`: The async function to call when a message is received
 - `queue`: The queue name (auto-generated from callback if empty string)
-- `retry_delays`: Retry delays in seconds for this listener (None means use Worker's default)
+- `retry_delays`: Retry delays in seconds for this consumer (None means use Worker's default)

-The `Listener` instance is callable and will delegate to the `callback` function, making it transparent for testing.
+The `Consumer` instance is callable and will delegate to the `callback` function, making it transparent for testing.

 </details>

 <details>
     <summary><h4>Retries and dead-lettering</h4></summary>

-When a listener raises an exception, the library implements **exponential backoff** with delayed retries using RabbitMQ's TTL-based delay queues.
+When a consumer raises an exception, the library implements **exponential backoff** with delayed retries using RabbitMQ's TTL-based delay queues.
 Messages that fail are sent to a delay queue, and after the configured delay expires, they are automatically routed back to the original queue for retry.

 **Configuring retry delays:**